ojedaf/andresvillacv/content/publication/RECSYS/index.md

 ---
-title: "vCLIMB: A Novel Video Class Incremental Learning Benchmark"
+title: "Interpretable Contextual Team-aware Item Recommendation: Application in Multiplayer Online Battle Arena Game"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Kumail Alhamoud
+- Vladimir Araujo
-- Juan León Alcázar
-- Fabian Caba Heilbron
-- Victor Escorcia
+- Francisca Cattan
-- Bernard Ghanem
+- Denis Parra

 # Author notes (optional)
 author_notes:
 - "Main author"

-date: "2022-06-19T00:00:00Z"
+date: "2020-09-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2022-03-01T00:00:00Z"
+publishDate: "2020-09-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;